-Trade receivables from related parties are composed of unremitted sales collections by related parties in behalf of the Group and uncollected rental income from a related party (see Note 18).
+Trade receivables from related parties include advances and uncollected rental income from related parties (Notes 14 and 18).
+These are due and demandable.

-Non-trade receivables from related parties include set-up of receivables due to returned deposit on land rights to SLLI as a result of the rescission of the assignment of land rights (see Note 14), sale of lots to SLRDI and assumption of loan (see Note 18).
+Non-trade receivables from related parties include set-up of receivables due to returned deposit as a result of the rescission of the assignment of land rights (Note 14), sale of lots and assumption of loan of the Ultimate Parent Company (Note 18).
+These are due and demandable.

 Advances to joint venture pertain to cash advances to land owners or joint venture partners for the property or land that will be developed.
+These advances are liquidated by the joint venture partners once the purpose for which the advances were made had been accomplished and accordingly will be offset to the related liability to joint venture partners.